DHRI-Curriculum/glossary/terms/model.md

 - [optional bulletpoint list of readings that can help understand the term]

+## Tutorials

+- [optional bulletpoint list of tutorials that can help understand the term]

 ## Workshops

 - [optional bulletpoint list of one or more elements, defining which workshops may contain the term above]